hyperoslo/HYPNorwegianSSN/README.md

 HYPNorwegianSSN
 ===============

-A convenient way of validating and extracting infos from a Norwegian Social Security Number
+A convenient way of validating and extracting info from a Norwegian Social Security Number

 ``` objc
 HYPNorwegianSSN *ssn = [[HYPNorwegianSSN alloc] initWithSSN:@"xxxxxxxxxxx"];